-LAC Peer Tutors must complete at least 10 hours of paid training and tutor for at least 25 hours during their first year of employment in order to be certified as a Level 1 Peer Tutor by the LAC and the College Reading and Learning Association.
-The LAC also has been certified by CRLA to certify Levels 2 and 3 Peer Tutors, according to specified training guidelines.
+The Learning Assistance Center is certified by the College Reading and Learning Association International Tutor Training Program Certification for Levels I, II, and III.
+LAC Peer Tutors must complete at least 10 hours of paid training and tutor for at least 25 hours during their first year of employment in order to be certified as a Level I Peer Tutor.
+In future years of employment, tutors can work to obtain Level II and III certification, according to specified training guidelines.

 - Learning and other disabilities

 - Learning Styles and how to work with a client’s style.

 - Study skills and how to incorporate them into a subject-specific tutoring session.

 - Other campus resources and how to make referrals

 The activities involved in training are diverse and interactive.
 Some examples include role playing, discussion and games.

 Training is offered on a regular basis throughout the academic year.
 Some sessions are scheduled on Mondays at 3:00 PM (Commons Hour) and an alternate time is also determined so we can reach all tutors on staff.
 Tutors meet to discuss various office concerns and to do further training activities.
 Some of the training activities may include:

 - Group management